Dipok Roy

-Dipok Roy (দীপক রায়; born 12 August 2002) is a Bangladeshi professional footballer who plays as a winger for Bangladesh Football League club Bangladesh Police FC.
+Dipok Roy (দীপক রায়; born 12 August 2002) is a Bangladeshi professional footballer who plays as a winger for Bangladesh Football League club Bangladesh Police.

 Early life

 Dipok Roy was born on 12 August 2002, in Nilphamari District, the son of Montu Roy and Pramoda Roy.
 His father, worked as a taxi driver and was initially against Dipok pursuing football.
 In 2016, Dipok took part in the Pioneer Football League for Jurain Football Academy and finished the league as the top scorer.
 The following year, he was called up to the Bangladesh U16 national team before joining Jabid Ahsan Sohel Krira Chakra for the 2018 Dhaka Third Division League.
 On 22 January 2018, he scored on his debut to salvage a 1–1 against Arambagh Football Academy.
 In the same year, he participated in the BFF U-18 Football Tournament with eventual winners, Abahani Limited Dhaka.
 Following the conclusion of the tournament, he was sent to Brazil for further training.